boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ###  5QI-aware Model

-   In the 5QI-aware model, potentially a large number of 5G QoS Classes, represented via DSCP set by NFs (the architecture scales to thousands of 5G slices) is mapped (multiplexed) to up to 8 TN QoS Classes used in provider network transit equipment, as outlined in {{figure-QoS-5QI-aware}}.
+   In the 5QI-aware model, potentially a large number of 5G QoS Classes, represented via the DSCP set by NFs (the architecture scales to thousands of 5G slices) is mapped (multiplexed) to up to 8 TN QoS Classes used in a provider network transit equipment, as outlined in {{figure-QoS-5QI-aware}}.